matt9527-marist/forge-SimpleDifficultyScaler-1.21.1/README.md

   + specific chance for Skeleton mobs to spawn with Flame Bow.
   + specific chance for Skeleton mobs to spawn with Power 5 Bow.
 + Mobs that can spawn with gear are now guaranteed to spawn with at least one piece of gear.
++ Size of naturally spawning Slimes
++ Mobs can now spawn in the daytime, if so, guaranteed to have at most a leather helmet.

 ### Inferno
 + chances to spawn Skeleton Knight